 Although not commonly given to dogs, products with St. John’s Wort or grapefruit should also be avoided.2

-Your dog’s oncologist is trained to know when giving the highly effective doxorubicin is worth the risk of toxicity, so always defer to his or her advice.
-However, there are certain cases in which it may be a bit too risky.
+Your dog’s oncologist is trained to know when giving the highly effective doxorubicin is worth the risk of toxicity, so defer to his or her advice.
+However, there are some instances in which it may be a bit too risky.
 Be sure to discuss with your veterinarian oncologist if any of the following apply:12

 - Your dog is on any of the above medications

 - Your dog is possibly pregnant, or you’d like to breed her someday

 - Your dog has liver problems or a history of elevated liver enzymes